HoneyBebra/echo-rest-api/README.md

     cd echo-rest-api
     ```

-2. Create a .env-files as in deploy/.env.example and service/.env.example
+2. Create a .env as in service/.env.example

 3. Deploy